 H-bridges: If you read through old posts on the forums, you

-expansion boards, you can run the motor directly from any Power
+expansion boards, you can run a shaker motor directly from any Power

 You might also see old posts with some really

-limits and boosters").
+limits and boosters

-(like the feedback controller and the PC motherboard).
-Diodes are a
+feedback controller and even the PC motherboard.